Renewing a UK passport in Bangkok

 I got an e-mail reply within half an hour asking me to come on 4th October at 8.50 am.
-The service really is excellent!

 The e-mail not only confirms your appointment but gives you a lot of background information that thanks to reading this blog, you will already know.

 You've already got all your colour photocopies, application form, proof of address etc, etc arranged in a nice folder (you have, haven't you?
 Good)

 The officer checks all your application documents and gives you a ‘collection document' (we could even refer to this as a 'receipt')

 The officer told me that my new passport would arrive in three to four weeks, possibly even sooner.
 Plus of course he would give me a letter for Thai immigration to help facilitate any transfer of visa stamps.